 If your coverage is creditable, you need do no more.
 Even so, if your income is limited enough to qualify for Extra Help, compare those benefits with what you have now.

 If your coverage is not creditable, you can still keep it.
-But if you sign up for a Medicare drug plan at some future date, you would then pay a late penalty.
+But if you sign up for a Medicare drug plan at some future date, and you have gone for more than 63 days without creditable coverage, you would then pay a late penalty.